 - Cancer statistics in the UK

 Cancer Research UK is the UK’s leading cancer charity.
-They reported that there were around 162,000 deaths from cancer in the UK in 2012 – with someone being diagnosed with a type of cancer once every two minutes.
+They reported that there were around 163,000 deaths from cancer in the UK in 2014.

 - Cancer causes more then one in four of all deaths in the UK – with more then 1 in 5 being due to lung cancer, largely due to smoking.